 Beyond tithes and offerings, how else is Redeemer’s congregation engaged?

-Redeemer’s missions committee hosts missions prayer breakfasts usually every quarter during the Christian-Education hour to spend focused time in prayer for all of Redeemer’s missionaries and missions projects.
+Redeemer’s missions committee hosts missions prayer breakfasts usually every quarter during the Equip Hour to spend focused time in prayer for all of Redeemer’s missionaries and missions projects.
 Here’s information about previous breakfasts.